 After the instrument's debut I was delighted to be able to write an account of the making of the instrument for publication in the Galpin Society Journal, .
 Following is my abstract:

-"In June 2006 the world was introduced to a new musical instrument conceived by the ground-breaking German composer Karlheinz Stockhausen for the performance of his piece entitled Heaven's Door, the forth composition in a series titled KLANG/ - Die 24 Stunde des Tages.
+"In June 2006 the world was introduced to a new musical instrument conceived by the groundbreaking German composer Karlheinz Stockhausen for the performance of his piece entitled Heaven's Door, the fourth composition in a series titled KLANG/ - Die 24 Stunde des Tages.
 The present article concerns the documentation of the instrument created for that performance as well as a second iteration of the instrument, which was constructed by the author.
-This second instrument was modified aesthetically and in its acoustical mechanics under the guidance of Stockhausen's percussionist, Dr. Stuart Gerber, in perpetration for the North American debut of the piece in Charleston, South Carolina at the Spoleto USA festival in June, 2007.
+This second instrument was modified aesthetically and in its acoustical mechanics under the guidance of Stockhausen's percussionist, Dr. Stuart Gerber, in preparation for the North American debut of the piece in Charleston, South Carolina at the Spoleto USA festival in June, 2007.
 The article explores the challenges of creating the vertically oriented struck plate idiophone (conceived of by the composer in a dream) and the relationships between composer, performer and instrument-maker in the development of a completely new instrument."